Wars have been fought over it, weddings have been sanctified by it, and it is the original form of currency. What is it? GOLD!

 Deflation, on the other hand, is a period in which prices decrease, the economy slows down, and the country is burdened by excessive debt.
 During those deflationary times, the relative purchasing power of gold soared while other prices dropped sharply.

 Gold has been known as a go-to investment during times of geopolitical uncertainty or crisis.
 It has shown to help investors protect their assets during times of geopolitical uncertainty because people flee to its safety when world tensions rise.

 More times than not, gold often outperforms other investments.
 For example, gold prices experienced some major price movements this year in response to the crisis occurring in the European Union.
 Its price will often rise the most when there is a weakening in the confidence of governments.

-Investing is like a big pie, the more slices you have in that pie the more diversified your portfolio.
-Adding gold to your portfolio is a key to well balanced portfolio.
-Gold is an investment that is not closely correlated to other and it historically has had an inverse relationship with stocks and other financial instruments.
+Investing is like a big pie – the more slices you have in that pie, the more diversified your portfolio.
+Adding gold to your portfolio is the key to keeping it balanced.
+Gold is an investment that is not closely correlated to others, and it historically has had an inverse relationship with stocks and other financial instruments.
 For example, recent history shows us:

 At the end of the day, gold should play an important part in a well-diversified investment portfolio because its value goes up when events occur.
 That, in turn, causes the value of paper investments, such as stocks and bonds, to decline.

 Although the price of gold can sometimes be volatile in the short term, it has always maintained its value over the long term.
 Through the years, it has served as a hedge against inflation and the erosion of major currencies and thus is an investment well worth considering.

 The experts at Endeavor Metals Group are here to help you with your questions.
 Contact us to learn more.Contact us today at 855.753.3575